 Battle of Sayler’s Creek

-The regiment surrendered 3 officers and 54 enlisted men.
-The entire brigade ony had 373 men.
+The regiment surrendered 3 officers and 54 enlisted men under the command of Colonel Waggaman.
+The entire brigade only had 373 men.